Business Plan Writing: Market Research & Competitor Analysis

 Market Analysis and Due Diligence

 Detailed, rigorous exploration supported by ample, accurate data is critical if you are to convince your readers of your thorough analysis.
 No one is going to take your word for anything you write, and they’re going to expect to see significant evidence.
-Doing your due diligence takes quite a bit of time, but it’s a necessary investment, and you should prioritise as a must-have activity, as part of creating your business plan.
+Doing your due diligence takes quite a bit of time, but it’s a necessary investment, and you should prioritize as a must-have activity, as part of creating your business plan.

 There are two types of research you can include in your analysis.
-Primary research focuses on data you gather yourself about your customers and your competition.
+Primary research focuses on data you gather about your customers and your competition.
 Frequently companies will use interviews, focus groups, and surveys to get feedback and acquire data on their target market.